Travelling With A Drone

 Know The Drone Laws In Your Destination

-If your intention is to shoot amazing photographs and videos of a particularly interesting site in any given country, it pays to learn the specific laws that govern the flying of drones.
+If your intention is to shoot amazing drone photos and videos of a particularly interesting site in any given country, it pays to learn the specific laws when flying of drones.
 In many national or historical sites drone flying is strictly prohibited.
 Even third world countries, while not all of its people may be familiar with a drone, will have certain rules regarding the recording of videos and the shooting of pictures in shrines and sites that are considered sacred to them.
 As such, even before you pack your things, you should already have a clear understanding of the different drone laws that are in place in your destination.

 Invest In An Excellent Drone Carrying Case